Biomedical Engineering

 -

 There are over 1 million meniscus tears treated each year in the United States.
-Current interventions include sutures and partial/ total menisectomies, which can leave patients with impaired or limited shock absorbance in the knee,…
+Current interventions include sutures and partial/total menisectomies, which can leave patients with impaired or limited shock absorbance in the knee.
+This…

 -